stevegr33n/gob/content/posts/2023-09-10-embrace-the-fiction-tightly.md

 I stood in my room and foolishly believed I had experienced all of life's offerings.
 I'd gone through university and graduated.
 I'd landed a job in my field of study.
 I'd had a long term relationship.
 Currently I was incredibly single, but still, I'd experienced that.
 I'd moved out of my parents home.
 I'd paid for the roof over my own head.
 Can't touch this, umbilical cord.

 And then I was hit with a deep sense of [is that all there is.](https://www.youtube.com/watch?v=QPP6UgkmyM4) Is it really just shitty jobs and shitty rented accommodation until death?
 But unlike Peggy Lee I didn't break out the booze.
 No, for a brief flicker of a moment, I felt I could end it all.
 What's left for me to really _do_, anyway?
 It was hardly a serious contemplation.
-My apathy for the day was still in full swing, these were just obstrusive thoughts.
+My apathy for the day was still in full swing, these were just obtrusive thoughts.
 The quarter life crisis [kicks like a mule with his balls wrapped in duct tape.](https://www.youtube.com/watch?v=lKm-SsGmSlY)

 The shitty web developer company terminated my contract at just under six months.